The following are the nursing medical requirements:

-Nursing Students must make TWO copies of all medical records.
-Health Services will NOT make copies for you.
+Nursing Students must make two (2) copies of all medical records.
+Health Services will not make copies for you.

 Don't have health insurance?
 Want to know where you can get free vaccinations or lab reports on a sliding scale?
 You can contact the following places and find out more: